RazorFlow/docs/src/content/js/guide/components/chart/chart_basic.md

 ## Pie Charts

-To create a pie chart, use the `setPieValues` function instead of `addSeries`.
+To create a pie chart, use the {{ linkApi('js', 'ChartComponent', 'setPieValues') }} function instead of {{ linkApi ('js', 'ChartComponent', 'addSeries') }}.
 Since a pie chart can only have a single set of values, you can call this function only once.

 <%- embedExample ('js', 'chart_pie') %>